 You've been subscribed to our newsletter.

 After conducting a thorough review of Australian legislation, guidelines, and literature on the topic of clinical photography and patient privacy we found practical advice wanting.
-As such we have developed the Ten Commandments of Mobile Phone Clinical Photography - Australian Edition.
+As such we have developed the Ten Commandments of Smartphone Clinical Photography - Australian Edition.

-You would likely not be reading this if you didn't already recognise the many benefits a mobile phone camera provides in the efficient delivery of patient care.
-So, we'll simply summarise the obvious benefits of mobile medical photography:
+You would likely not be reading this if you didn't already recognise the many benefits a smartphone camera provides in the efficient delivery of patient care.
+So, we'll simply summarise the obvious benefits of smartphone clinical photography:

 The full article contains a more detailed discussion on each of the ten commandments.
 The analysis includes a review of some of the legislation and many guidelines, specific actions you can take for protecting yourself, and there is also a bonus 11th commandment!
 Download the full article.

 1 The role of smartphones in the recording and dissemination of medical images.
 Journal of Mobile Technology in Medicine: 3:2:40–45, 2014